A Hybrid Deep Learning Architecture for Privacy-Preserving Mobile Analytics: Related Work

 \subsection{Learning with privacy}

-Prior works have approached the problem of privacy in machine learning from different point of views.
-Some approaches attempt to remove the irrelevant information by increasing the amount of uncertainty, while others try to hide information using cryptographic operations.
-Early works in this space mainly focus on publishing datasets for learning tasks~\cite{agrawal2000, agrawal2001, sweeney2002, iyengar2002}.
-Their main concern is to publish a dataset consists of high level features for data mining tasks (e.g., medical database consisting of patients details), while preserving the individuals' privacy.
-Solutions such as randomized noise addition~\cite{agrawal2000, agrawal2001}, k-anonymity by generalization and suppression \cite{lefevre2005, machanavajjhala2007, li2007} are proposed and surveyed in \cite{aggarwal2008}.
-These methods have some major problems.
-They are just appropriate for low-dimensional data due to the curse of dimensionality~\cite{aggarwal2005}, hence they are not fit most of the multimedia data.A variety of attacks make many these methods unreliable~\cite{aggarwal2008}.
+Prior works have approached the problem of privacy in machine learning from a different point of view.
+Some approaches attempt to remove irrelevant information by increasing the amount of uncertainty, while others try to hide information using cryptographic techniques.
+Earlier works in this area mainly focus on publicly publishing datasets for machine learning tasks~\cite{agrawal2000, agrawal2001, sweeney2002, iyengar2002}.
+We categorize these as the \emph{Dataset Publishing} methods.
+They usually concern about publishing a dataset that consists of high-level features for data mining purposes (e.g., a medical database consisting of patients details), while preserving the individuals' privacy.
+Solutions such as randomized noise addition~\cite{agrawal2000, agrawal2001} and k-anonymity \cite{sweeney2002} extended by generalization and suppression \cite{lefevre2005, machanavajjhala2007, li2007} are proposed and surveyed in \cite{aggarwal2008}.
+However, these methods have some major caveats, as they are just appropriate for low-dimensional data due to the curse of dimensionality~\cite{aggarwal2005}.
+Therefore, they are not suitable for dealing with high-dimensional data, such as multimedia.
+Furthermore, it is shown that a variety of attacks can make many of these methods unreliable~\cite{aggarwal2008}.

-Differential privacy~\cite{dwork2008} is another method provides an exact way to publish statistics of a database with specified amount of privacy.
-A learning model trained on some dataset can be considered as a high level statistic of that dataset.
-Recently \cite{shokri2015} proposed concern of privacy for deep learning and \cite{abadi2016} provided differential private deep learning model.
+Differential privacy~\cite{dwork2008} is another method that provides an exact way to publish statistics of a database while keeping all individual records of the database private.
+A learning model trained on a dataset can be considered as its high-level statistics.
+Therefore, considering the training data privacy while publishing a learning model is another important problem, which we call \emph{Model Sharing}.
+Many machine learning algorithms were made differentially private in the last decade, surveyed in \cite{ji2014}.
+Recently, Abadi \etal \cite{abadi2016} proposed differentially private deep models.

-In dataset publishing, training applicability of a generalized data is important, while in this paper we deal with the cases where model training has been done already by a cloud service (e.g., Facebook or Google using their image data).
-In model publishing, mainly the privacy of users participating in training data is of concern.
-In our scenario, the user might want to protect a single image, hence neither publishing a dataset nor releasing statistics from it are directly relevant to our problem.